-

 If you don’t know a lot about YARN and why it’s called a data operating system, you’re in luck.
 I found it necessary to explain how YARN works before I could explain the solutions for high availability.
 At first YARN … Continue reading

-Posted in Apache Products for Outsiders, Learning Big Data
+Posted in Apache Products for Outsiders

 Tagged Application Master, Container, Hadoop, Node Manager, Resource Manager, YARN, ZooKeeper